And you go to Davidknight.gold if you'd like to start accumulating some gold and silver or gold or silver.

 They exposed something that was terribly wrong with the dollar.

-Most people didn't understand because we weren't even allowed to own gold past 1933.
+Most people didn't understand because we weren't even allowed to own gold after 1933.

 That wasn't, you know, the gold coins had come out of circulation.

-And they went, you know, it's Gresham's Law when bad money enters the system and good money goes into hiding.
+And they went, you know, it's Gresham's law when bad money enters the system and good money goes into high hiding.

 And I think at that time, when we see the departure from having any sort of basis of your currency and then Nixon taking us off the gold standard, people were kind of sleepwalking into that.

-And then inflation kicked in, and you had the oil embargoes and then all the rest of that.
+And then this inflation kicked in and you had the oil embargoes and then all the rest of that.

-People were looking around and go, what is wrong?
+And people were looking around going, what is wrong?

-It used to be, or even actually, an ounce wasn't necessarily a dollar Because every bit of pre-1965 U.S. currency, Travis, whether it's 10 dimes, whether it's four quarters or a half dollar or two half dollars and a dollar, it all has the same amount of silver.
+You know, it used to be or even actually., an ounce wasn't necessarily a dollar because every bit of pre 1965 US currency, Travis, whether it's ten dime, whether it's four quarters or a half dollar, or two half dollars and a dollar, it all has the same amount of silver.

-So that wasn't even an ounce of silver, right?
+So that wasn't even an ounce of silver, right, for a dollar.

 So I think at the end of the day, this is the historical trend that we're in right now.

-There's a lot of, I mean, because of what happened with the runaway inflation post-2020 and the lockdowns and the liquidity injections, I think with the emergence of BRICS and everything else that goes along with that, there is a rise in consciousness on what money is.
+There's a lot, I mean, because of what happened with the runaway inflation post 2020 and the lockdowns and the liquidity injections, I think with the emergence of BRICS and everything else that goes along with that, there is a rising consciousness on what money is.

-I mean, you can find numerous new podcasts and things that are going on that weren't around five years ago, Travis, that talk about things like Bitcoin, gold, and other monetary issues that weren't there.
+I mean, you can find, I mean, numerous new podcasts and things that are going on that weren't around five years ago, Travis, that talk about things like Bitcoin, gold and other monetary issues that weren't there.

 Just the question of money itself is a much bigger, I think, mainstay in people's minds now.